 Reaching our 160th year

 In November 2008, Achduth Vesholom marked its 160th anniversary as the oldest Jewish congregation in Indiana.
-Two commissioned artworks were donated by Charles Weinraub in honor of the occasion.
+Two commissioned artworks were donated by Past President Charles Weinraub in honor of the occasion.
 The first consists of four bas relief portraits by Art Cislo telling the story of Joseph and his Brothers.
 The second, called L’dor Vador, is a large collage by Rick Cartwright comprised of photographs of members and their families that are integrated with a seven-branched menorah.
 Along with music from the Maxwell Street Klezmer Band, the community-wide celebration included the reuniting of two branches of the Nirdlinger family who are descendents of our first president Frederic Nirdlinger.
 They were brought together partly because of an Internet inquiry resulting in the reappearance of an antique walking stick presented by the congregation more than a century ago to their ancestor.
 The family donated the artifact to our museum in honor of the Temple’s milestone anniversary.

 In the summer of 2010, Rabbi Javier E. Cattapan joined the Temple after serving for 12 years as spiritual leader of Temple Beth Israel-Shaare Zedek in Lima, Ohio.
 A native of Argentina, Rabbi Cattapan came to the United States in 1994 to attend Hebrew Union College in Cincinnati.
 Building on his love of music and singing, Rabbi Cattapan incorporates music from all over the Jewish world into services, classes and presentations.
 He is committed to invigorating worship and congregational life at the Temple.